Beng Chin OOIDistinguished Professor

-- SINGA(2014-): a distributed Deep Learning platform (indirectly funded by ASTAR, MOE and NRF CRP grants).
-Apache SINGA is an Apache Top Level Project, open source distributed training platform for deep learning amd machine learning models, and has been designed based on four principles, namely, usability, scalability, extensibility and elasticity.
-Apache SINGA v2.0.0 has AutoML features, and a Healthcare model zoo which contains deep learning models that have been used for healthcare research, and facility for porting other models onto SINGA.
+- Apache SINGA(2014-): SINGA is a distributed Deep Learning library (indirectly funded by ASTAR, MOE and NRF CRP grants).
+Apache SINGA is an Apache Top Level Project, open source distributed platform for deep learning amd machine learning models, that has been designed based on four principles: usability, scalability, extensibility and elasticity.
+Apache SINGA v3.0.0 has AutoML features, and a Healthcare model zoo which contains deep learning models that have been used for healthcare research, and facility for porting other models onto SINGA.
 He highlighted the challenges and opportunities of exploiting AI/ML on improving database system usabability and performance in SIGMOD Record 2016.
 SINGA-lite, SINGA-easy and SINGA-db are upcoming releases.

 - CIIDAA(2012-2018): a Comprehensive IT Infrastructure for Data-intensive Applications and Analysis is an CRP project funded by NRF (NRF-CRP8-2011-08) from 2013-2017.
 The main objective is to use cloud computing to address the Big Data problem.
 For specific applications, this approach has been shown to be effective, and systems such as Hadoop have become very popular.
 However, they have limitations (see ACM Computing survey paper on MapReduce based systems and IEEE TKDE Survey on in-memory systems), and are suitable only for a class of applications that have a structure amenable to fine-grain asynchronous parallelization.
 Furthermore, there remain many challenges in actually using cloud computing systems in practice, including issues of resource contention across multiple jobs being run concurrently.
 The aim of this project is to develop a platform for supporting real-time data integration and predictive real-time analytics in the area of web consumers (collaborating with Starhub) and healthcare (collaborating with NUH, National University Health System).